tylernguyen/x1c6-hackintosh/EFI-OpenCore/README.md

 > ## Updating:

-To update your OpenCore folder to my current version, simply backup your PlatformInfo information and move it to the new OpenCore config.
-Keep in mind that, depending on your setup, you may wish to keep other settings you've made so make sure to note your OpenCore.plist changes as you make them.
+To update your OpenCore folder to my current version, simply backup your `PlatformInfo` information and move it to the new OpenCore config.
+Keep in mind that, depending on your setup, you may wish to keep other settings you've made so make sure to note your OpenCore `config.plist` changes as you make them.